 Plants play a major role in our life.
 Without plants, there would be no more life existing on planet earth.
 Plants provide many products for human use- air to breathe, food to eat, shelter, fabrics to cover our body, medicines, timbers and many products.
 There are around three lakh identified plant species and this list is still increasing.

-The plants that we see today is the result of 470 million years of evolution.
-During this long timeframe, plants have evolved into an innumerable number species, with each member having their own characteristic features.
+The plants that we see today are the result of 470 million years of evolution.
+During this long timeframe, plants have evolved into an innumerable number of species, with each member having their own characteristic features.
 The last to evolve among these is the angiosperms or the Flowering Plants.